mmgen/mmgen-wallet/doc/wiki/cmds/command-help-txbump.md

   -d, --outdir         d Specify an alternate directory 'd' for output -e, --echo-passphrase  Print passphrase to screen when typing it -f, --fee            f Transaction fee, as a decimal BTC amount or as
-                         satoshis per byte (an integer followed by 's').
+                         satoshis per byte (an integer followed by ‘s’).
                          See FEE SPECIFICATION below.
   -H, --hidden-incog-input-params f,o  Read hidden incognito data from file
                         'f' at offset 'o' (comma-separated)